2 minute read

 Details

-• The conference occur at Syracuse University from 8-10 December 2023.
+• The conference will take place at Syracuse University from 8-10 December 2023.

 • Henry Luce Foundation